b-szczesniak/f1-layout-recognition/README.md

 ## F1 track layout recognition app 🏎️
 A small side-project for GHOST Science Club

+### This branch is specifecly created for streamlit app, it does not contain the feedback loop

 ##### How to run this app localy
 1. Install requirments
 2. You need to run every notebook in correct order